Interventions help loved ones overcome addiction, but they aren’t always easy to plan. Here’s how to avoid common intervention mistakes.

 Stopping Support at the Intervention

 The road to addiction recovery can be a long and lonely journey, but it’s always possible with the aid and support of family and friends.
 Some people feel their job is complete once their loved one is admitted into a treatment facility, but this is actually a common intervention mistake.
-Your loved one will need your help now more than ever.
+Your loved one will need a strong support system now more than ever.
 Receiving treatment is only the beginning for recovery, and most of the trials of relapse rely heavily on your loved one’s behaviors once they return home from receiving treatment.

 Relapse often occurs when the individual is exposed to old habits back in their familiar area.
 At home, recovering addicts can run into old acquaintances and locations that will trigger the need to resort back to their old ways.
 As a family or friend, you can help by guiding them away from these old habits and steering them toward healthier coping mechanisms.